Spring 2021 Campus Experience

 Additional policy when expanded podding begins:

-Students are permitted to extend low transmission risk outdoor exercise/recreation such as running, biking, cross-country skiing, etc. to off-campus trails/roads/sidewalks/walking paths that are directly adjacent to campus under the following conditions:
+Students are permitted to extend low transmission risk outdoor exercise/recreation such as running, biking, cross-country skiing, golf, etc. to off-campus trails/roads/sidewalks/walking paths that are directly adjacent to campus under the following conditions:

 - Students must stay within five miles of campus.